 Like many strength coaches, Coach Roome goes beyond just physical training.
 His approach involves careful assessment of each athlete’s physical and psychological needs.
 By focusing on the whole person rather than just athletic capabilities, Roome fosters a supportive environment that encourages personal and athletic growth.

 “I kind of serve as a dual role in strength and conditioning,” Roome says.
 “We have mental health coaches.
 And that’s kind of what my role is as well.
 I’m an active listener to our student athletes.
-I try to be the the person that if they have have an issue and they just need somebody to talk to, I’ll see myself under that umbrella as well.”
+I try to be the person that if they have an issue and they just need somebody to talk to, I’ll see myself under that umbrella as well.”

 He is an educator and mentor first, teaching courses like weightlifting and principles of strength and conditioning.
 Drawing from his personal experience as an athlete who didn’t get much playing time, Roome emphasizes that being part of a team goes beyond just playing in games.
 He teaches his athletes that preparation, effort, and attitude are equally important.
 This mentality encourages athletes to focus on continuous improvement in all areas of their lives, not just on the field.